 The shelf life of the soup is probably 5-8 years if stored well, so he would need to keep it rotated.
 It will not get too boring considering all the varieties of soup available.
 I would probably add canned (or dehydrated or freeze-dried) fruits, vitamin supplements, and chocolate powdered milk to this menu as it is missing calcium and Vitamin C.

 It is important to develop a realistic plan.
 This is not the best diet, but a crisis is not a good time to make dietary changes.
 This plan is high in MSG, preservatives, and sodium.
 However, this is what Grandpa likes and eats which makes it the perfect plan for him.

 I Hate Whole Wheat Plan

 The Miller family hates wheat.
 They live off white bread and avoid whole grains like the plague.
 Meals are always simple and vegetables are usually consumed in the form of French fries.
 Fast food meals dominate their standard diet.
 Let us explore possible ways to design a storage plan to work with their lifestyle.

 White flour has a shorter shelf life than wheat (only 10 years), but is a better option for the Millers than wheat berries.
-White rice, potato flakes, beans, oats, and spaghetti all have a 30 year shelf life and are good choices for longer term storage.
+White rice, potato flakes, beans, oats, and spaghetti all have a 30-year shelf life and are good choices for longer-term storage.
 They might be a more realistic option for this family.
-Each one is easy to prepare and do not require a grinder or any special equipment.
+Each one is easy to prepare and does not require a grinder or any special equipment.

 Special Dietary Considerations

 Designing a long term food storage plan might require a little more thought and creativity, but it absolutely can be done.
-No one knows your dietary needs like you do.
+No one knows your dietary needs as you do.

 Basic Food Security Under-the-Bed Plan